 Where do they fish?

-All of our outfitters work on the 100 miles below the Pelton Dam complex.
+Our preferred outfitter works on the 100 miles below the Pelton Dam complex.
 This is what is referred to as the “Lower Deschutes” and where anglers target the anadramous species and the best of the wild rainbow trout called “redsides”.